6 Things I Wish Someone Would’ve Told Me When I Was Younger

 There were times I regretted meeting certain people and going through certain things as I thought I didn’t deserve the pain caused by those experiences.
 I wanted to erase pieces of myself and be someone different and less damaged (or so I thought).

-When it’s negative, it’s your opportunity to look inside yourself and understand what keeps you from harmony and fulfilment, then eventually strive to take a different course of actions.
+When it’s negative, it’s your opportunity to look inside yourself and understand what keeps you from harmony and fulfillment, then eventually strive to take a different course of action.

 Until you do, you will keep ending up with the same emotional suffering and unwanted result.